shrideio/shoebox/README.md

 ### Q/A

-- I know a better way, how can I help?
+- How to help or contribute?

   We are no Linux gurus, Docker experts, or technical writing virtuosos, so you are more than welcome to contribute!
 File an issue ticket or even better open a pull requests, we will do our best to respond as soon as possible.
-Constructive criticism is very appreciated.
+Constructive criticism is highly appreciated.

-- What is the downside or deficiency of this setup?
+- Any gotchas?

   Firstly, it is a single machine configuration incapable of running on a cluster.
-The latter potentially may become a problem when simultaneously running build pipelines suffocate the performance of the rest of the services.
-This deficiency should be resolved once the setup is made deployable to a Kubernetes cluster.
+That potentially may become a problem when simultaneously running several build pipelines would degrade the performance of the other services.
+This deficiency should be resolved once the services are made deployable to a Kubernetes cluster.

-  Secondly, if the technology of your choice does not support Docker containerization or necessary tooling is not provided out of the box, the current CI/CD service is deemed unusable for your needs as its features are entirely based on the Docker infrastructure.
-In this case, consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/) which might be included in the future.
+  Secondly, the technology of your choice must support Docker containerization for using the Drone build pipeline.
+If if does not, consider consider using alternatives such as [Jenkins CI](https://jenkins.io/) or [Concourse](https://concourse-ci.org/).
+No setup script or documentation is provided for the alternative CI services currently, however it might be added in the future and you are more than welcome to contribute.

   And lastly, the current build pipeline is .NET Core biased.
 Please feel free to contribute and add pipeline configurations for other technologies.

-- What are the plans for the future?
+- Future plans?

   As it is mentioned earlier, adding Kubernetes support is a high priory task on the list, however, we need to acquaint ourselves with the technology first.

   We will do our best to maintain the documentation and keep the scripts up-to-date, and continue adding new CI configurations for different technologies as the need arises (you are more than welcome to contribute).

-- Why is the name "Shoebox"?
+- Shoebox - why the name?

   ...cus' it has something in it to getcha runnin'! :boom: :running: :checkered_flag: